luckyfrappe/groundwork/README.md

 **As a lead, I want to easily reach out for a finalized quote, so I can get started.**

-- A clear CTA on the results page to "Send us your details for a finalized quote."
+- A clear CTA at the end to "Send us your details for a finalized quote."
 - A visible contact section with essential company info and links.

 **As a general and returning visitor, I want to quickly find contact details, so I can reach out.**